hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterTimeEnd
 A Timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
-The end timestamp is used when the `Edition EditionFlagOrd`
+The end timestamp is used when the `Edition's EditionFlagOrdered Flag` is set to `true`.